docksal/docksal/docs/advanced/stack-config.md

     - project_root:/var/www:rw,nocopy
 ```

-Note, that when not using a predefined stack, you must fully describe all other services (`web`, `db`, etc.) as well.
+Note: when not using a predefined stack, you must fully describe all other services (`web`, `db`, etc.) as well.

 <a name="mysql-version"></a>
 ## Switching MySQL versions